 To learn more about current City of Oakland Calls for Artists and other artist opportunities, visit our Public Art Calls For Artists page and sign up for email announcements with the link at the top of this page.

-In 1989, the City of Oakland adopted a Public Art Ordinance and an Oakland Redevelopment Agency resolution authorizing the allocation of 1.5% of municipal capital improvement project costs to commission and acquire public art.
+In 1989, the City of Oakland adopted a Public Art Ordinance authorizing the allocation of 1.5% of municipal capital improvement project costs to commission and acquire public art.

-Public Art staff, with guidance from the Public Art Advisory Committee and the Cultural Affairs Commission, administers these funds and provides vision, planning and project management for Oakland’s public art collection.
-Gifts of art offered for placement on City property are reviewed through a public process managed by staff for approval by the advisory boards and City Council.
+Public Art staff, with guidance from the Public Art Advisory Committee, administers these funds and provides vision, planning and project management for Oakland’s public art collection.
+Gifts of art offered for placement on City property are reviewed through a public process managed by staff for approval by the Advisory Committee and City Council.